 He was held up by Catholic Americans as tangible proof of their patriotism and loyalty in America, which was run by a largely WASP establishment until JFK’s election.
 He is descended from the noble Gaelic family of Tipperary, Clan Ó Cearbhail, who trace their origins to the Cianachta, a tribe recorded to the third century C.E.
 He was born in 1737 in Maryland – the only colony tolerant of Catholic emigration, thanks to Lord Baltimore.

 James Smith was born in Ireland in c.1719 and was forced with his family to emigrate to the American colonies as a boy due to abuse by landlords.
 The name “Smith” in Ireland is oftentimes a translation of MacGabhann, which is an older Irish name meaning “son of Goibhniu,” who was the Celtic deity of metallurgy.

-Smith emerged as a leading lawyer of his day and wrote legal opinions denying constitutional power of Great Britain over the colonies in America.
+Smith emerged as a leading lawyer of his day and wrote legal opinions denying the constitutional power of Great Britain over the colonies in America.
 He also urged, as Jonathan Swift would do in Ireland, an end to the import of British goods.

 He raised a militia group in York, P.A., and joined the American Continental Congress in July 1775, a year before the Declaration was ratified.
-Smith would become a member of the Continental Congress 1776-1778, and served in the War of Independence as a Colonel of Pennsylvania Militia 1775-1776.
+Smith would become a member of the Continental Congress from 1776-1778, and served in the War of Independence as a Colonel of the Pennsylvania Militia from 1775-1776.
 He was killed on July 11, 1806.

 Taylor operated a furnace and was an iron manufacturer in Pennsylvania.
 He was a member of the Committee of Correspondence, 1774-1776, and of the Continental Congress, 1776-1777.

 Taylor is an old name, common in Ireland since the 14th century.